Monday, January 6, 2025

 R2R ELECTRIC GERMANIUM PREAMP LAYOUT

-Input resistor: I would not stress about using an exact value for input resistor.
-Stock is on the Hofner schematic is 37k, which is an unusual value.
-R2R seem to have used 36k & 33k - so as long as it's close enough, you should be fine.
-It is worth noting that the input resistor forms a voltage divider with the 10k resistor from the transistor base to ground.
-Essentially these two resistors are reducing the input level by about about 80% before it is amplified by the transistor.
+It’s worth noting that the input resistor forms a voltage divider with the 10k resistor connected from the transistor base to ground.
+Together, these resistors reduce the input signal by about 80% before it’s amplified by the transistor.

 No comments: